HOW TO HAVE AMAZING 7 DAYS IN CROATIA

 Dubrovnik (2 Days)

 Dubrovnik is out of this world.
-While I still think Venice is probably the most unique city in the world, Dubrovnik is up there and is a place you should seriously add to your Croatia itinerary.
+While I still think Venice is probably the most unique city in the world, Dubrovnik is up there.

 Yes, there are many old towns and well-preserved medieval towns in Europe and Croatia.
 However, Dubrovnik is seriously different.

 Expensive as heck and crazy busy, it is not everyone´s favorite – but I totally loved it!

 You should plan at least 2 days in Dubrovnik (because driving there from Split will take a few hours), and then you will have about 1,5 days in Dubrovnik.

 The best activity – by far – was walking the city walls.
 You can stroll the complete walls, which are about 2 km long, and you have the best views from there.
 This activity costs around 30€ and is probably the most expensive “entry fee“ in the area (Tip: you can buy a Dubrovnik Card and see if it helps you save money).
 But the views are so worth it.